tamminhdao/jekyll-now/_posts/2017-11-29-httpServer.md

 > *Eric: "Oh, me neither.
 I just take advantage of it."*

-To be able to write an http server from scratch, I spent some time learning about the Internet's communication protocols.
-This is a monster of a topic.
-I started googling `http protocol`, which led me to `TCP/IP` which in turn led to the `internet protocol suite` and the `OSI model`.
-It is very easy to have a zillion tabs opened while being utterly confused.

-This blog is my attempt of explaining (to myself) `http` and `TCP/IP` without getting too bogged down by the low level details.
-There will be analogies, since that's my preferred way to understand new concepts.
-Disclaimer: I did not come up with these analogies, only hand-picked them from a variety of articles I read.

 ### The Internet

-The internet is a bunch of computers talking to each other.
+The internet is *just* a bunch of computers talking to each other.
 Some computers have information stored on them to share with others, we call them servers.
 Most computers, yours and mine included, just want to acquire information, we call them clients.
 The clients are the one initiating a conversation; they reach out to the servers requesting information.
 The servers keep their ears out for requests and response to them.

-To be able to communicate with each other, computers have to follow the same protocols.
+In order to communicate with each other, computers have to follow the same protocols.
 A protocol suite is a collection of protocols that are designed to work together.
 Pretty much everything on the web runs on the TCP/IP suite, which is named after the Transmission Control Protocol (TCP) and the Internet Protocol (IP).

 TCP is a connection oriented protocol and is used to provides a reliable end to end connection.
 It has built in error checking and will re-transmit missing packets.
 IP is the main networking protocol.
 These two are not the only two protocols in the suite, but they are the most common ones.